Beavercreek, Ohio: Recreation

+Beavercreek Station is a hub along Creekside Trail, a bike path that stretches from Xenia to Eastwood MetroPark in Dayton.

 Education

-Beavercreek City School District consists of 6 elementary schools, 2 middle schools, a separate ninth grade campus, and 1 high school.
+Beavercreek City School District consists of 1 preschool, 6 elementary schools, 2 middle schools, Coy Middle School and Ankeney Middle School, 1 high school, and a separate building for 9th graders (Ferguson Hall) within the high school campus.

 Beavercreek has a public library, a branch of the Greene County Public Library.